Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Introduction

 Despite the encouraging progress, there still lacks a desirable and unified form of cross-domain molecular representation in molecular interaction.
-The molecules of different domains like small molecules, proteins, and DNA are usually represented in different granularity, which consist of atoms, residues, and nucleobases, respectively.
-In the graph representation, their nodes correspond to building blocks of different granularity.
-Directly applying such unshared block-level representation leads to limited transferability of the models from one domain to another.
-One possible way to derive universal representation is to decompose all kinds of molecules into graphs of atoms, since any block itself is a set of atoms (\emph{e.g.}, a residue consists of backbone and side-chain atoms).
-However, the atom-level representation discards the block specificity (\emph{e.g.} which residue each atom belongs to) and will overlook valuable heuristics for representation learning.
-Therefore, it is valuable yet challenging to design a universal representation and a generalist model thereon, to capture both the block-level specificity and atom-level shareability.
+The molecules of different domains like small molecules, proteins, and RNA/DNAs are usually represented in different granularity, which consist of atoms, residues, and nucleobases, respectively.
+Existing approaches typically design domain-specific representations and model each of the interacting instances independently~\citep{somnath2021multi, wang2022learning}, which are defective in learning the various underlying interaction physics.
+Therefore, designing unified cross-domain molecular representation is demanded, which, however, is non-trivial.
+For one thing, directly applying unshared block-level graphs, whose nodes correspond to domain-specific building blocks, leads to limited transferability of the model from one domain to another.
+For another, decomposing all molecules into atom-level graphs discards the block specificity (\emph{e.g.} which residue each atom belongs to) and overlook valuable heuristics for representation learning.
+It is still an open problem in designing a universal representation and a generalist model thereon to capture both the block-level specificity and atom-level shareability.